Sheffield man accused of murder of Anthony Sumner remanded in custody ahead of next court appearance

 An online crowdfunding page has been set up to help his relatives pay for his unexpected funeral.

-Floral tributes have also been laid in the street where he died, stating Mr Sumner will always be loved and missed.
+Floral tributes have been laid in the street where Mr Sumner died, stating he will always be loved and missed.

 Friends have also paid tribute on Facebook, with one describing him as a “loved son, brother, dad, grandad and grandson”.